gespel/EPSA/README.md

    system used for the build.

    **IMPORTANT:** The source code version should match exactly (up to minor number) the version of `Slurm` installed on your cluster.
-Othervise plugin compatability issues may arise.
+Otherwise plugin compatibility issues may arise.

 3. `EMA` library installed on all cluster nodes.